 The offices are on the high street and as Charlie has been there for some years he is well known in the area and wouldn’t like to move.
 He also likes the idea of owning a property which he has some control over.

-Charlie speaks to his Independent Financial Adviser (IFA) about how best to fund the purchase.
+Charlie speaks to his Financial Planner about how best to fund the purchase.
 The key facts are:

 - The asking price for the offices were £300,000 but Charlie has negotiated a discount to £295,000

 - Charlie has £100,000 in various pensions, he also has £40,000 in spare savings which he could use to help purchase the property

 - The Accountancy practice is very successful and Charlie enjoys a salary is £100,000 a year